416 Ilam Road, Fendalton, Christchurch 8052

 Published by Better Health Osteopathy on 5 February 2023, Wrist Injuries

-Common symptoms of tennis elbow include tenderness around the outer part of the elbow, weakness in grip strength or difficulty turning doorknobs or opening jars.
-In addition, you may also experience swelling, stiffness or tight muscles in the elbow.
-Tennis elbow can be frustrating as it can be challenging to pinpoint the exact cause of your injury.
+Common signs of tennis elbow include tenderness around the outer part of the elbow and weakness in grip strength, which can make everyday tasks like turning doorknobs or opening jars challenging.
+Additionally, you may experience swelling, stiffness, or tight muscles around the elbow area.
+Tennis elbow can be particularly frustrating as pinpointing the exact cause of your pain is often difficult, and symptoms can persist over time.

-Tennis elbow is caused by repeated contraction of the muscles in the forearm and elbow.
-This repetitive strain can cause inflammation of the tendons that attach the forearm muscles to the bony protrusions on the outside of the elbow (the epicondyles).
-Frequent and intensive activities such as painting, tennis playing, gardening or any other activity that involves repetitive arm movement can cause this condition.
+Tennis elbow arises from the repeated contraction of the muscles in the forearm and elbow.
+This ongoing strain causes inflammation in the tendons that attach these muscles to the bony areas on the outside of the elbow, known as the epicondyles.
+Frequent, intense activities like painting, playing tennis, gardening, or any other task involving repetitive arm movement can contribute to this condition.
+By overworking these tendons, the risk of developing tennis elbow significantly increases.

 Your Osteopath will focus on more than just the elbow area.
 They will examine the entire spine, shoulder, elbow and forearm muscles to determine the root cause of your pain and discomfort.